ra1376/kafka_validate/readme.md

 {"myKey": 1, "myTimestamp": "2022-04-01T09:11:04+01:00"}
 where the timestamps "myTimestamp" are in incorrect format (non UTC) and convert them to UTC. it consumes data from input topic and after modifying the timestamp to UTC moves it to output topic
-* there is a config variable available in cofig.yml 'target-tz' which can be configured to change the output of the timestamp conversion to
+* There is a config variable available in cofig.yml 'target-tz' which can be configured to change the output of the timestamp conversion to desired    timezone.
-* desired timezone

 ### Prerequisites